 About leaf manners.
 It is not neighborly to put your leaves into other’s woods or fields without permission.
-And, unless your town has a leaf sucking-up program (curbside vacuuming); putting them in the street is not a polite solution as they will blow onto your neighbor’s property.
-Bagging leaves into plastic bags which end up in landfills is also a sad fate.
-But if your town collects paper sacks and brings them to a compost facility, the fate of your leaves can be a happy one.
+And, unless your town has a leaf sucking-up program (curbside vacuuming), putting them in the street is not a polite solution as they will blow onto your neighbor’s property.
+Bagging leaves into plastic bags that end up in landfills is also a sad fate.
+But if your town collects paper sacks and brings them to a compost facility, the future of your leaves can be a happy one.

-Better yet why not use your leaves?
-Leaf mold is simply composted leaves that are packed with minerals.
+Better yet, why not use your leaves?
+Leaf mold is composted leaves packed with minerals.
 When added to your garden, they feed earthworms and beneficial microbes, lighten clay soils, and help retain moisture.

-Make leaf mold by simply raking the leaves into a big pile.
-If shredded they will decompose faster, but you can still make leaf mold without shredding.
+Make leaf mold by merely raking the leaves into a big pile.
+If shredded, they will decompose faster, but you can still make leaf mold without shredding.
 After one to three years, the fungus will break down your leaves to a rich, earthy smelling black material similar to compost.
-There is a technique to make leaf mold in plastic bags punched with holes, water to moisten, and a scoop of soil added which accelerates the process to 6 to12 months.
+There is a technique to make leaf mold in plastic bags punched with holes, water to moisten, and a scoop of soil added, which accelerates the process to 6 to12 months.

-Dig the rich substance into your vegetable garden, or add to beds and borders.
+Dig the nutrient-rich substance into your vegetable garden, or add to beds and borders.
 Leaf mold in container gardens will prevent pots from drying out so quickly.
-Or, rather than digging it in you can simply apply leaf mold as you would mulch.
-And if you don’t like the way leaves look you can top dress them with a thin layer of purchased mulch.
-But please steer clear of colored mulch which is not good for your plants and seems contrary to helping the wellbeing of our earth by recycling leaves.
+Or, rather than digging it in, you can apply leaf mold as you would mulch.
+And if you don’t like the way leaves look, you can top-dress them with a thin layer of purchased mulch.
+But please steer clear of colored mulch, which is not suitable for your plants and seems contrary to helping the wellbeing of our earth by recycling leaves.

 Garden dilemmas? firstname.lastname@example.org